 - Clostridium perfringens—presents in 8 to 16 hours—caused by infected meats, stews and gravies.
 Commonly spread when serving dishes don’t keep food hot enough.

 - Escherichia coli (E. coli)—presents in 1 to 8 days—caused by beef contaminated with feces during slaughter.
-Spread mainly by undercooked ground beef, unpasteurized milk, apple cider, alfalfa sprouts, and contaminated water.
+Spread mainly by undercooked ground beef, unpasteurized milk, lettuce, apple cider, alfalfa sprouts, and contaminated water.

 - Giardia lamblia—presents in 1 to 2 weeks—caused by raw produce and contaminated water.